 - Click here to claim your $25 credit with AirB&B

-Disclaimer: Laura and I were given complimentary tickets to the Chocoversum on behalf of Visit Hamburg and the Chocoversum Chocolate Museum.
+Disclaimer: I was given a complimentary ticket to the Chocoversum on behalf of Visit Hamburg and the Chocoversum Chocolate Museum.
 As always, all views and opinions are my own.
 I am not responsible for any obsessions, obesity or overdosing as a result of consuming too much chocolate at the Chocoversum.